 - 1. The problem and its theoretical and educational significance. - 2.
 The research design and/or approach employed (include here appropriate descriptions of subjects and methods). - 3.
 An overview of the results. - 4.
 Conclusions, recommendations, and/or implications.

 Final Examination

 Final examinations are oral and open to the public.
-The final examination committee chair is responsible for convening the committee, conducting the examination, and submitting the Final Exam Result form to the departmental contact in the Graduate Student Services Office.
+The final examination committee chair is responsible for convening the committee, conducting the examination, and submitting the Final Exam Result form to the Graduate Student Services Office.